jmetzel/_website/content/about.md

 - the __best__ way to solve a problem
 - the __most elegant__ way to solve a problem

 Mistakes are human and admitting mistakes is, in my humble opinion, a sign of strength, not of weakness.
-So if you ever come across something that is just plain wrong, or if you want to share your own ways of solving a particualr problem, feel free to contact me via the social media channels presented below.
+So if you ever come across something that is just plain wrong, or if you want to share your own ways of solving a particular problem, feel free to contact me via the social media channels linked in the footer.